 With recent focus on environmental concerns over single-use plastic, you’ll be pleased to know it’s safe to drink the local tap water, so there’s no need to lug home vast quantities of the plastic-bottled variety.
 In the villa you will find reusable glass bottles that you can fill up and keep in the fridge.

 On our recent pre-season visit I was delighted to find the perfect folder for displaying the new guest handbook pages.
 Previous visitors can probably tell that designing this document is something I love.
-There is also an online A-Z version on the password-protected Guest-Only section of this site.
+There is also an online A-Z version on the password-protected section of this site for booked guests.

 The folder came from Jumbo in Kings Avenue Mall, Paphos.
 A Woolworths-type store offering a wide range of value homeware, (including beach paraphernalia and pool inflatables).

 Sunbed Cushion Covers

 We are moving on from ‘home made’ lounger towels and trying something slicker.
 This season’s new covers are microfibre, rather than cotton which should make them more durable and colour-fast.
 They are much less bulky to launder and store and should be quick drying.